-In this section we provide some examples of numerical evaluation of the V-function and give some details on the computational use of some of the methods explained in the previous sections.

-We will restrict ourselves to the case $\nu = -1/2$ and $\mu = -1$, which is relevant for the singular perturbation problem explained in the introduction.
-We will not use the inhomogeneous recursions described in §3.1.3 to compute the V-functions, because it appears that the expansion (4.14) is more efficient and reliable, but further numerical tests are needed in order to compare both methods, also with other values of ν and μ .
+In this section we provide some examples of numerical evaluation of the V-function and give some details on the computational use of the methods explained in the previous sections.
+We will restrict ourselves to the case $\nu = -1/2$ and $\mu = -1$ , which is relevant for the singular perturbation problem explained in the introduction.
+It appears that the recursion to compute the U-functions in the expansion (4.14) is more efficient and reliable than the one described in §3.1.3, but further numerical tests are needed for comparing both methods.